wilfredmulenga/online-store-api/README.md

 #scripts
-To run the API use the following command `yarn run start`
+To run the API use the following command `yarn run start`.
+The server runs on port 4000.